Peter1223/Starbucks-Dunkin-Analysis/README.md

 ### Finding 2: Data-Driven Brand Strategy—"Mass Market vs. Premium Saturation"

-The analysis disproves the simple stereotype that Starbucks is exclusively for high-income areas and reveals the nuanced truth:
+The analysis disproves the simple stereotype that Starbucks is exclusively for high income areas and reveals the nuanced truth:

-* **Dunkin' (Mass-Market Saturation):** With an average county income of ~$75k, Dunkin' employs a mass-market strategy, maintaining a heavy footprint across a vast range of lower-to-upper-middle-income counties.
+* **Dunkin' (Mass-Market Saturation):** With an average county income of ~$75k, Dunkin' employs a mass market strategy, maintaining a heavy footprint across a vast range of lower to upper middle income counties.
 * **Starbucks (Premium Saturation):** With a similar average county income of ~$72k, Starbucks' strategy is different.
-The data shows they largely avoid the lowest-income markets and concentrate their densest store footprints in wealthier suburban and urban counties.
+The data shows they largely avoid the lowest income markets and concentrate their densest store footprints in wealthier suburban and urban counties.

 **Recommendation:** Competitors should recognize that while both brands have wide appeal, their core strategic focus differs.
 Starbucks competes on premium placement, while Dunkin' competes on ubiquitous presence.